aizzaac/Camara_Trampa/README.md

 # Camera trap
-A camera trap is a camera, that is automatically triggered by a change in some activity in its vicinity, like presence of animals (environmental monitoring).
+A [camera trap](https://www.worldwildlife.org/initiatives/camera-traps) is a camera, that is automatically triggered by a change in some activity in its vicinity, like presence of animals (environmental monitoring).
+It is typically equipped with a motion sensor, for example a passive infrared (PIR) sensor or an active infrared (AIR) sensor using an infrared light beam.

 It can also be used in smart city applications:
 * Counting humans: in a high security environment, when sound or movement is detected, the camera will turn on to take a photo, and an alert with the number of people will be sent to the server.